AshKyd/briscycle/site/brisbane-city/bike-hire-in-brisbane/index.md

 While this sounds like a lot of money, a couple of trips can easily exceed the price of a daily pass so it often works out cheaper to just get one.

-## 🚲 The old CityCycles

-CityCycle was the old bike hire scheme, which opened in 2010 and was retired in 2021.

-If you're interested in a little look back through memory lane, check my [CityCycle history and eulogy](https://ash.ms/2022/01/30/brisbane-citycycle/) (off site).

 ## Video: What's it like riding in Brisbane?

 <div class="video">